-In addition to presenting direct counterevidence against Path semantics in Yucatec motion event descriptions, I also show that the arguments discussed above that favor a Path semantics for English do not apply to Yucatec.
-Descriptions of Motion events involving Route Paths are generally vague, since they all employ the same Location-Change verb, máan 'pass' (4.1).
-Since there are no verbs that lexicalize Location Change with respect to multiple Grounds (in Yucatec or, as far as I am aware, any other language), combinations of multiple Path functions in a single verb phrase are impossible.
-Consequently, a journey from Source A to Goal B is described by a multiclause sequence along the lines of 'She left A, and eventually she arrived at/on/in B' (4.2).
+In addition to presenting direct counterevidence against Path semantics in Yucatec Motion event descriptions, I also show that the arguments that favor a Path semantics for English do not apply to Yucatec.
+Descriptions of Motion events involving Route Paths are generally vague, since they all employ the same Location-Change verb, máan "pass" (4.1).
+Because there are no verbs that lexicalize Location-Change with respect to multiple Grounds (in Yucatec or, as far as I am aware, any other language), combinations of multiple Path functions ina single verb phrase are impossible.
+Consequently, a journey from Source A to Goal B is described by a multiclause sequence along the lines of "She left A, and eventually she arrived at/on/in B" (4.2).
 And there is no evidence of Fictive Motion metaphors in Yucatec.
-There are metaphoric uses of Location-Change expressions; but these have much more restricted domains of use which do not support an analysis in terms of Path meanings (4.3).
-The case against Path semantics in Yucatec is further buttressed with indirect evidence from spatio-temporal metaphors.
-As discussed in section 4.4, Yucatec lacks temporal connectives with meanings such as 'after' and 'before', which on localist accounts draw on Motion metaphors (e.g., Clark, 1973; Traugott, 1978).
-To round up the picture, L2Spanish data from Yucatec native speakers are briefly considered in section 4.5.
+There are metaphoric uses of Location-Change expressions, but these have much more restricted domains of use that do not support an analysis in terms of Path meanings (4.3).
+The case against Path semantics in Yucatec is further buttressed with indirect evidence from spatiotemporal metaphors.
+As discussed later, Yucatec lacks temporal connectives with meanings such as "after" and "before," which on localist accounts draw on Motion metaphors (e.g., Clark, 1973; Traugott, 1978).
+To round out the picture, L2-Spanish data from Yucatec native speakers are briefly considered later.
 I conclude that there is no linguistic evidence for the encoding of Path semantics in Yucatec.

 Do Yucatecans require CS representations of Translational Motion and Path at CS to reason about Motion?
-While this question cannot be answered conclusively in this article, I argue in section 5 that SpS may well be able to afford the requisite functions.
-I also briefly examine the typological conditions of the framing of Motion as state change - making it clear that the case of Yucatec is probably not exotic.
+Although this question cannot be answered conclusively in this article, I will argue that SpS may well be able to afford the requisite functions.
+I also briefly examine the typological conditions of the framing of Motion as State-Change-making it clear that the case of Yucatec is probably not exotic.
 Finally, I discuss possible implications of the language-specificity of Motion semantics for Jackendoff's framework, drawing in particular on the Thematic Relations Hypothesis, which accords Path semantics a special role built into the very architecture of CS.